UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 Now let's try our first search:

 ~~~
-$ grep 1999 *.tsv
+$ grep 1999 *.csv
 ~~~
 {: .bash}

-Remember that the shell will expand `*.tsv` to a list of all the `.tsv` files in the directory. `grep` will then search these for instances of the string "1999" and print the matching lines.
+Remember that the shell will expand `*.csv` to a list of all the `.csv` files in the directory. `grep` will then search these for instances of the string "1999" and print the matching lines.

 > ## Strings